-And the Etruscans didn’t let this one slip by either!
-Almost nothing’s left of the city that rose in the proximity of the hot spring, which the contemporary inhabitants call Ficoncella, but the rejuvenating water’s still there.
-Since the pools here are smaller compared to other locations, the entry ticket costs only €1.50, plus €1.50 every two hours, using the adjacent parking place.
-This is quite cheap, considering the fact that somebody is cleaning and checking the temperature and composition of the water every day.
+Almost nothing’s left of the ancient town that rose in the proximity of this hot spring north-west of Rome, which the contemporary inhabitants call Ficoncella, but the rejuvenating water’s still there.
+Since the pools here are smaller compared to other locations, the entry ticket costs only €1.50, plus €1.50 every two hours for parking your car.
+That’s quite cheap, considering the fact that somebody is cleaning and checking the temperature and composition of the water every day.

-It’s open every day 8am to 8pm and until 2am during summer.
-This is not the place for you if you don’t like to have your bath surrounded by the locals.
-Using a car is the only comfortable way to get there if you don’t want to hike from the Civitavecchia Train Station, which is 6 km away.
-The visit to the Terme della Ficoncella is an interesting stop to add to your itinerary in Civitavecchia from the cruise terminal or on your stay at the Aquafelix Waterpark.
-You will experience a very ancient, natural, local therapy.
+the thermal pools are open every day from 8am to 8pm and until 2am during summer.
+This is not the place for you if you don’t like to share a small pool with others.
+Using a car is the only comfortable way to get there if you don’t want to walk here from the Civitavecchia Train Station, which is 6 km away.

-You might be wandering, at this point, what has been of the Saturnia thermal pools in Tuscany, which you can certainly reach from Rome on a day trip.
-Well, even if Saturnia is incredibly famous among travelers to Italy, isn’t the top choice for the local, for many wise reasons I’ve discussed in the dedicated post about Saturnia.
+You might be wondering, at this point, what has been of the Saturnia thermal pools in Tuscany, which you have certainly heard about, as they’re one of Italy’s natural wonders.
+Well, even if Saturnia is incredibly famous among travelers to Italy, its pools aren’t the top choice for the locals, for many wise reasons I’ve discussed in the dedicated post about Saturnia.

 If you love Italy and thermal baths to the same extent, I invite you to try the thermal city of Abano Terme just outside Padua as well!